 Discounts on lift tickets are one of the marketing gimmicks used by some of our competitors.
 The truth is that the discounts on lift tickets are all the same as long as you do not buy at the ticket window.
-Get the best price on lift tickets by buying at least seven days in advance online or at the grocery store kiosk.
+Get the best price on lift tickets by buying in advance online.

 Ticket prices vary based on season and the number of days purchased.
 If you are skiing in March or late December, expect to pay the very highest prices of the year.
 Single day tickets can be upwards of $120 per day, but if you buy a multi-day ticket you pay less per day overall.

 If you intend to ski more than 5 days per year, you might consider a season pass.
 There are various types of season passes ranging from about $400 per season to $1,000 per season.
 The price depends on the restrictions and what you’re willing to sacrifice.
 For example, if you don’t mind avoiding Christmas and New Year and only want to ski Keystone, then you can purchase one of the least expensive passes.
 On the other hand, if you want the flexibility to go to any resort that is part of the Vail Resort family and go at anytime, then you will have to purchase one of the more expensive passes.

 And when you’re ready to rent your ski gear, remember, guests of SCMR get a great value on equipment rental at Mountain View Sports.

 One of our competitors advertises “Free Night Skiing” on the day of check-in.
 However, night skiing typically only operates a few nights per week and not all season.
 Furthermore, the likelihood of most folks actually having the time or energy to get a little night skiing in after a long trip to the resort is improbable at best.
 Travelers should really consider what the actual value of free night skiing might be for them.